GfSE/SAF-Specification/stereotypes.md

 ![icon](icons/SAF_FunctionAction.svg)

 ### Documentation
-<html>Stereotype realizes multiple Concepts:<UL><LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#General Functional Usage'>General Functional Usage</A><BR>General Functional Usage: Specifies the fact that a Function is used by one or more other Functions.<BR></LI>
+<html>Stereotype realizes multiple Concepts:<UL><LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#General-Functional-Usage'>General Functional Usage</A><BR>General Functional Usage: Specifies the fact that a Function is used by one or more other Functions.<BR></LI>
-<LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Function IN System Process'>System Function IN System Process</A><BR>System Function IN System Process: Specifies the fact that a System Function is used in a System Process.<BR></LI>
+<LI>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-Function-IN-System-Process'>System Function IN System Process</A><BR>System Function IN System Process: Specifies the fact that a System Function is used in a System Process.<BR></LI>
 </UL>
 </html>